Your Path to Wellness, Now Remote

 This approach allows for deeper, more targeted support tailored to your individual needs.
 Ideal for those seeking a more focused, in-depth, and personalized experience.

-I am a nationally board certified in Acupuncture, Herbology and Oriental Medicine (NCCAOM) and licensed as an Oriental Medicine and Acupuncture Physician in USA, Florida.
-I hold a master's degree in Traditional Chinese Medicine and licensed in massage therapy.
-I am a skilled practitioner, whose experience includes working in community clinics, multi-disciplinary health centers and remotely.
+A nationally board-certified practitioner in Acupuncture, Herbology, and Oriental Medicine (NCBAHM), and a licensed Oriental Medicine and Acupuncture Physician in Florida, USA.
+Holds a master’s degree in Traditional Chinese Medicine and is also licensed in massage therapy.
+An experienced practitioner with a background that includes work in community clinics, multidisciplinary health centers, and remotely.

 Treatment Philosophy